 The award of Doctor of the University is made in recognition of:

-A separate, stand-alone one-year program of advanced studies for students who demonstrate a high level of achievement on completion of their pass degree program (see policy A-42: Honours Programs).
+A separate, stand-alone one-year program of advanced studies in research and professional practice, for students who demonstrate a high level of achievement on completion of their pass degree program (see policy A-42: Honours Programs).

 Impact and compliance statement